Canon EOS 40D Digital SLR

 I have bought the Canon EOS 40D yesterday after owning the 20D for 3 years.
 I must say that the 20D served me well in its life-time and it will now become my back-up.
 I've an assignment for the next week to shoot a clients buildings and I can’t wait to test this boy!
 I looked at the 5D but here in South Africa it is just too much to pay, also after 3 years I think Canon is pretty close to upgrading it.

 Like you said, why pay so much more for a Mark III when this is soooo much more affordable.
 I work for an advertising company and had never had any complaints regarding quality and the company have used my images on billboards.

 Canon EOS 40D Upgrade and Backup camera - By Bev Barker, Essex, England

-I have had the Canon EOS 40D for about 4 months now and I’m getting to love it more and more every time I use it!
-I got this camera as an upgrade from my 20D and a backup to my 1D MKllN.
+I've had the Canon EOS 40D for about 4 months now and I'm getting to love it more and more every time I use it!
+I got this camera as an upgrade from my 20D and a backup to my 1D MKIIN.
 I especially like the large LCD screen and the live view is very helpful with my macro work.
-I would highly recommend this camera as an upgrade or a move on from compact to first DSLR.
+I'd highly recommend this camera as an upgrade or a move on from compact to first DSLR.

 My first DSLR - By Viknesh Nadaraja, Kuala Lumpur, Malaysia

 It was my first DSLR.
 I owned a Kodak Superzoom and was reaching the limit – I could not get what I wanted as of the pics from the camera after 4 years using it.
 Between the 40D and Nikon’s D300, 40D was more affordable and hence I went for it.

 Been using it and am immensely satisfied.
 I take photography seriously, I invest my time reading, experimenting and exploring and here I have a camera that is well and far beyond me.
 Totally satisfied !